Boeing KC-97 Stratofreighter: Operational history

 Two USAF A-7 Corsair IIs refueling from a KC-97.

 The USAF began operating the KC-97 in 1950.
-It received a total of 811 KC-97s from Boeing, as opposed to only 74 of the C-97 cargo version, while ordering 819 KC-97s and 74 C-97s.
-The KC-97 carried aviation gasoline for its own piston engines but it carried jet fuel for its refueling mission, this required an independent system for each type of fuel.
-However in an emergency, it was able to also offload its aviation gas to a receiver in a procedure universally known as a "save".
+It received 811 KC-97s from Boeing, and 74 of the C-97 cargo version, while ordering 819 KC-97s and 74 C-97s.
+The KC-97 carried aviation gasoline for its own piston engines and carried jet fuel for its refueling mission.
+This required an independent system for each type of fuel.
+In an emergency, it was able to offload its aviation gas to a receiver in a procedure universally known as a "save".

 These tankers were vitally important to the world-wide Boeing B-47 Stratojet strategic operations.
 An example was the support of Arctic reconnaissance flights from Thule Air Base.

 During Operation Creek Party, which started in 1967 and lasted for 10 years, Air National Guard and Air Force Reserve tankers supported active duty USAF and NATO units in Europe, including an 160th Air Refueling Group Ohio Air National Guard KC-97L.

 While it was an effective tanker, the KC-97's slow speed and low operational altitude complicated refueling operations with jet aircraft.
 B-52s typically lowered their flaps and rear landing gear to slow the aircraft enough to refuel from the KC-97.
-In addition, a typical B-52 refueling engagement profile would involve a descent that allowed the aircraft pair to maintain a higher airspeed (220–240 knots).
-In the early 1960s, the Tactical Air Command added General Electric J47 two twin- jet pods from retired KB-50 aerial tankers to produce the KC-97L.
-These jet pods increased the speed of the KC-97 (for short periods of time) and made it more compatible with jet fighter planes like the F-84, F-100, and F-101.
+A typical B-52 refueling engagement profile would involve a descent that allowed the aircraft pair to maintain a higher airspeed (220–240 knots).

+In the early 1960s, the Tactical Air Command added General Electric J47 two twin- jet pods from retired KB-50 aerial tankers, to produce the KC-97L.
+These jet pods increased the speed of the KC-97 for short periods of time, and made it more compatible with jet fighter planes like the F-84, F-100, and F-101.